 And either of the following:

-Once the Licensing Authority is in receipt of your valid application the police have 14 days in which to object on the grounds of the prevention of crime and disorder (e.g. unspent convictions).
+Once the Licensing Authority is in receipt of your valid application, the police have 14 days in which to object on the grounds of the prevention of crime and disorder (for example, unspent convictions).

 If there is an objection, a hearing of the licensing sub committee must then be held within 20 days unless all parties agree that a formal hearing is unnecessary.

 What you can do if your licence is refused